Atypicalim/chatbot/README.md

 ## 12. about multi chatbot

-> if you set the multiChatbot variable false in 'chatbot/Config.php' , all users share a default chatbot . and if you set it true , every user will have a unique chatbot and we will set the chatbot informations in template tag , like botName , botAge , botSex and others , this will be verry usefull when you are building a voice assistant app and hoping the users can reaname your app . the multi chatbot also uses the userId as a unique itentity .
+> if you set the multiChatbot variable false in 'chatbot/Config.php' , all users share a default chatbot . and if you set it true , every user will have a unique chatbot and we will set the chatbot informations in template tag , like botName , botAge , botSex and others , this will be verry usefull when you are building a voice assistant app and hoping the users can reaname your app . the multi chatbot also uses the userId(ip or the value you send it to chatbot) as a unique identity .

 ```php
 $user = $this->getUser($this->_unique);